This post may contain affiliate links. Read the full disclosure here.

 My personal watering schedule

-I’ve changed up my watering schedule a LOT.
+I change my watering schedule a LOT.

 I used to bottom water, keeping a tray of water on my desk and moving my plants to it.

-The problem with that was I tended to neglect plants that looked fine, and plants that weren’t in my office (where the water was).
+The problem with that was I tended to neglect plants that looked fine and plants that weren’t in my office (where the water was).

-Now, I use a watering can.
+Now, I use an old teapot.
+I do have a watering can.

 This one: